tokio-rs/website/content/docs/futures/combinators.md

 Scenarios when the state must be accessed concurrently from multiple combinators may be a good case for implementing a `Future` by hand.

 TODO: This section needs to be expanded with examples.
 If you have ideas to improve this section, visit the [doc-push] repo and open an issue with your thoughts.

-This page has not been worked on yet.
-If you'd like to contribute visit the [doc-push] repo.

 [doc-push]: https://github.com/tokio-rs/doc-push
 [`map`]: https://docs.rs/futures/0.1/futures/future/trait.Future.html#method.map